// LIVE MARKET DATA

 Placing Your First Trade

-1Search for the ticker symbol (e.g. EA, NVDA, SONY) in your broker's search bar
+1Search for the ticker symbol in your broker's search bar

 2Check the current price against the charts in the Markets tab